-Psychiatrist salary - do Psychiatrists make good money?
+Psychiatrist salary - How much do board-certified Psychiatrists make?

-Yes, Psychiatrists have a great salary.
+Psychiatrists make a great salary.
 There are several different sources that report salaries for Psychiatrists.
 According to the Medscape Physician Compensation Report in 2020, Psychiatrists make an average of $268,000 plus a $26,000 incentive bonus for a total compensation of $320,000.
 Another source reports a Psychiatrist's salary for those in academic medicine (usually at a large teaching hospital).
 According to AAMC Careers in Medicine, an assistant Psychiatry professor in academic medicine makes an average of $217,000 while an associate/full professor makes an average of $249,000.

 Psychiatrist's debt - How much debt do Psychiatrists have?